rraziel/esx-rs/README.md

 ## Known Limitations

-At the moment, only concrete classes can be decorated.
+At the moment, only concrete classes can be decorated in TypeScript.

 This is due to the way ECMAScript gets generated, as interfaces no longer exist in the generated code.